Koori: Early contact

 The first documented contact between Indigenous Australians and Europeans on Koori territory occurred in 1770 during James Cook's HMS Endeavour expedition.
 In his journals, Cook documents interactions with Indigenous groups at Botany Bay near modern-day Sydney.
 During this initial contact, two Indigenous men resisted Cook's landing, causing Cook to open fire and wound one of the men.
-The Endeavour remained docked in the bay for the subsequent seven days, meaning that interactions between the explorers and Indigenous Kooris were conducted from a distance.
+Endeavour remained docked in the bay for the subsequent seven days, meaning that interactions between the explorers and Indigenous Kooris were conducted from a distance.

 Koori material culture was observed, such as the use of watercraft, weaponry and tools, but there was little European documentation of Koori religious and cultural life during this voyage.
 The Indigenous groups of Botany Bay did not accept Cook's trade offerings and resisted farther encroachment of the explorers onto Koori territory.

 European colonisation and population decline

 Following this initial contact, Great Britain established a penal colony at Botany Bay in New South Wales.
 The first settlers of this colony arrived in 1788 aboard the First Fleet, beginning the official colonisation of Australia by Europeans.

 Over the century following colonisation, there occurred a steep decline in the Aboriginal population.
 Approximations of overall Indigenous population decline range from 80 to 96%, with estimates of around 80% in the Koori region in the first 20 years of contact.

 Generally accepted estimates approximate that 2000 non-Aboriginals (mostly Europeans) and 20,000 Aboriginals were killed in armed conflict between the two groups.
-This included the Waterloo Creek Massacre on New South Wales Koori territory in 1837, during which an estimated 200–300 Kooris were killed.
+This included the Waterloo Creek massacre on New South Wales Koori territory in 1837, during which an estimated 200–300 Kooris were killed.
 In the 1830s and 40s, the Western District of Victoria was recorded as one of the two worst regions for violence.
 Sexual violence also occurred, particularly towards Koori women and children, sometimes resulting in death or infertility.

 Many Kooris also died from epidemics of European diseases to which they had no tolerance.
 In 1791, all but two of the Koori inhabitants of inner Sydney died of smallpox or chickenpox.
 Another smallpox epidemic affected the New South Wales and Victoria regions in 1830.
 Deaths also occurred due to sexually transmitted infections, transported to Australia by the settlers.
 In Port Phillip, Victoria, two-thirds of the Koori population died of sexually transmitted infections.